fondac/lunchpail/proteins/chinese-poached-chicken.md

 6. Cover the pot, and keep the heat around the lowest setting so the liquid continues to simmer slowly.
 Cook for about 35-40 minutes, roughly 10-11 minutes per pound.
 Depending on the size of your chicken, it may take more or less time to cook it through.
 Check to make sure the water is bubbling slowly/gently and not boiling too vigorously, but otherwise try to avoid uncovering the pot while it’s cooking.
 7. To check for doneness, poke a chopstick or skewer into the thigh to make sure the juices run clear.
 Cut into a thicker part of the chicken meat to check for doneness that way as well.
 8. Carefully lift the chicken out of the pot and transfer it to a large bowl of ice water.
 Cool completely, then remove from water.
 9. While chicken is cooling, make the sauce.
 Mix the scallions, ginger, and avocado oil in a small bowl.
 Spoon half of that mixture to a second small bowl.
 Add soy sauce to the second bowl.
+10. Carve the chicken.
+Save the bones separately.